 The cold, hard truth: Opening a restaurant or bar comes with immense risk.
-Between three and five years of being open, .
+Between three and five years of being open, 70% of restaurants close.
 Today we explore a few reasons why that number is so high.

 Having success in the restaurant industry relies on many factors, such as strategic marketing, location, prices, and food quality.
 And there is no “right” combination of factors to follow.
 Each restaurant has its own unique set of contributors that make it a success.
 Nonetheless, there are certain behaviors and trends that new restaurant owners tend to make that inhibit their future success.